dshawul/Scorpio/INSTALL.md

 The recommended way to install ScorpioNN is using scripts, a batch file for Windows and a shell script for Linux.

-Here are the steps I followed to install and run it on a GPU machine on linux.
+Here are the steps I followed to install and run it on a GPU machine on Windows.

    * Download install.bat, and move it to a directory you want scorpio installed.

-   * Run it from the command line (preferable) or double-click it and it will download, install and configure scorpio.ini.
+   * Run it from the command line (preferable) or double-click it and it will download, install and configure scorpio.ini for you.
      This will generate a scorpio folder with the current date (Scorpio-mm-yyyy).
-During installation, it will make two test runs with "delay 0" and "delay 1" in the end.
-See which one gets the higher pps value for you, default is delay 0 but delay 1 could be sometimes better when you have few cores.
+During the end of installation, it will make two test runs with "delay 0" and "delay 1".
+See which one gives the higher pps value on your machine, and modify delay parameter in scorpio.ini accordingly.
+The default value of 0 often works best but delay 1 could be better if you have few cpu cores.
-     Change the value in bin/Windows/scorpio.ini if delay=1 happens to be better.

-   * Install scorpio.bat in your GPU instead of scorpio.exe.
+   * Install scorpio.bat in your GUI instead of scorpio.exe.

-For RTX GPUs and other GPUS that support INT8, I recommend you using INT8 instead of HALF precision since it will give a 2.5x speedup bump.
+For RTX GPUs and other GPUS that support INT8, I recommend you to use INT8 instead of HALF precision since it will give a 2.5x speedup bump.
-Once you make sure the installation is working do the following steps to get INT8 working
+Once you make sure the installation is working, do the following steps to get INT8 working

   * Go to bin/Windows directory from the command line and run the following